GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 * Class time is for learning the big, important ideas.
 * Homework time is for learning the details.
-* DO NOT take notes while I'm talking or coding.
+* DO NOT furiously take notes while I'm speaking.
 Trust me on this.
-Take notes during the lab times instead.
+Listen actively and just try to understand the big idea.
+Take notes for details during the lab times instead.
 * When I’m demonstrating something, your only job is to focus so that you can ask a question.
 * The code that I write in class is always available online for study and review.
 * You are free to jot down extra notes during the labs, during break times, and after class.
 * You *will* need to look up more details online.
 I will provide some helpful links on the course website, but there’s a thing now called Google.
-* Use the Aha!
-Board to your advantage, every day.

 **Consider The Following**